TheFlameFlash/AnimeFLlist/README.md

 # AnimeFLlist
-This repository contains the anime Forbidden/Limited list used in Ygopro Percy.
+-This repository contains the anime Forbidden/Limited list used in Ygopro Percy.

-Current Version: 2017.11
+-Current Version: 2017.11
 --This file contains the reasons why cards are added or removed from the list

-Changelog (to the new version)
+-Changelog (to the new version)

-__Format to be used__

 __ID   Limitation --   CARD NAME = Reason__
 -